Summary of Significant Accounting Policies

 For certain of the Company’s financial instruments, including cash and equivalents, restricted cash, accounts receivable, accounts payable, accrued liabilities and short-term debt, the carrying amounts approximate their fair values due to their short maturities.
 ASC Topic 820, “Fair Value Measurements and Disclosures,” requires disclosure of the fair value of financial instruments held by the Company.
 ASC Topic 825, “Financial Instruments,” defines fair value, and establishes a three-level valuation hierarchy for disclosures of fair value measurement that enhances disclosure requirements for fair value measures.
 The carrying amounts reported in the consolidated balance sheets for receivables and current liabilities each qualify as financial instruments and are a reasonable estimate of their fair values because of the short period of time between the origination of such instruments and their expected realization and their current market rate of interest.
 The three levels of valuation hierarchy are defined as follows:

-The Company did not identify any other assets and liabilities that are required to be presented on the consolidated balance sheet at fair value.
+As of December 31, 2016, the Company did not identify any assets and liabilities that are required to be presented on the balance sheet at fair value.

 Net Earnings (Loss) Per Common Share